Ale-JRD/Trads/content/post/index-T1.md

 Gio asked.

-「Can you handle them?」
+“Can you handle them?”

-「We have no choice but to.」
+“We have no choice but to.”

 Without stopping, the two of us took an attacking stance.

-「Listen, don’t stop running… just focus on charging through— any that you miss will just be dragged along.」
+“Listen, don’t stop running… just focus on charging through— any that you miss will just be dragged along.”

-「Understood.」
+“Understood.”

-「—Let’s go.」
+“—Let’s go.”

 Without losing any momentum, the two of us swung our blades as we charged through.